noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 ```

-The command menu is for the most part self-explanatory.
-Some commands operate only at Brillig level, such as `memory`, `memset`, `registers`, `regset`.
-If you try to use them while execution is paused at an ACIR opcode, the debugger will simply inform you that you are not executing Brillig code:
+Some commands operate only for unconstrained functions, such as `memory`, `memset`, `registers`, `regset`.
+If you try to use them while execution is paused at an ACIR opcode, the debugger will simply inform you that you are not executing unconstrained code:

 ```
 > registers